reallocate/reallocate/README.md

 - (OPTIONAL: use [virtualenv](http://www.virtualenv.org/) to create an isolated python environment for your ReAllocate development)
 - sudo pip-2.7 install -r requirements.txt (if using a virtualenv, omit sudo)
 - create a settings_local.py file next to settings.py
-- ./manage.py syncdb --all  (It will ask to create a superuser; answer "yes" -- and use admin / admin for consistency)
+- ./manage.py syncdb --all  (It will ask to create a superuser; answer "no")
+- ./manage.py migrateschema website --auto
+- ./manage.py migrate
 - ./manage.py runserver

 OPTIONAL SETUP